Kazarius40/mediconnect-api/README.md

 `DB_HOST` must be `db` as this is the service name in `docker-compose.yml`.

-Clean up previous Docker instances and start the application:
+    Start the Docker environment and initialize the database:
     Navigate to the root directory of your project in your terminal and run the following commands:

 # Stop and remove all previous containers, networks, and volumes (for a clean start)
 ```bash